aasisodiya/go/golang-general/golang-basics/README.md

 ## Methods in Go

 Method declaration has a method receiver declared between keyword `func` and the name of the method.
 Method receiver looks like parameter declaration.
+For example `func (s *Sample) SomeMethod()` in here `(s *Sample)` is the receiver.
+Most receiver in the go code are of pointer types, and it is referred as best practices in go documentation.

 ```go
 package main